soulwing/prospecto/README.md

 Investigate the source code for the demo at  `prospecto-demo-jaxrs/src/main/java`.

 Start in the `domain` package.
 You'll see a domain model for representing softball or baseball leagues, with JPA annotations for persistence.
+See the [UML diagram] (prospecto-demo-jaxrs/doc/domain-model.pdf) of the major components to get acquainted with the model.

 The `startup` package contains a bean that loads some demo data into the database when the application starts.